 The online Postgraduate Award in Cyber Crime Prevention programme consists of three modules.
-The first introduction on-boarding module takes four weeks to complete and subsequent hands-on, practical modules take eight weeks to complete.
+The first introduction module takes four weeks to complete and subsequent hands-on, practical modules take eight weeks to complete.

 To provide an understanding of the core concepts related to online education with University of Liverpool Online and to help you develop the skills required for successful progression within the programme.
 Successful completion of this module is required to continue on to subsequent modules.